NandosUK/data-analyst-assignment/README.md

 3. Please put together one or two slides (or similar presentation method) to display some information/trends and derive other insight and some recommendations that will help Citibike.
 This presentation should be time-limited to a maximum of two minutes.

+---

 ## Task 2: Dashboard Review
 For the second assignment, you've been tasked with reviewing and providing feedback on a PDF export of a mock Looker dashboard focused on Waste & Recycling metrics.
 This dashboard has been created by a junior analyst and requires review before being shared with senior stakeholders.
-The PDF should have been sent through alongside these instructions, but do reach out if you have any issues accessing.
+The PDF is available in this repo at `dashboard.pdf`.

 Please provide a comprehensive review of the dashboard as if you were mentoring a junior analyst.
 You can provide your feedback in whichever format you think is best.